dsrim/dsrim.github.io/index.md

 {% include image.html url="images/face.jpg" caption="" width="300px" align="right" %}
 ### About

-I am an Assistant Professor at the [Mathematics and Statistics Department] in [Washington University in St. Louis].
+I am an Assistant Professor at the [Department of Mathematics and Statistics] in [Washington University in St. Louis].

 Previously, I was a Postdoctoral Associate at the [Courant Institute] and a Chu Assistant Professor at [Columbia University].
 I received a PhD in applied math